-Binda Colebrook, LICSW (she,her,hers)
+Binda Colebrook, LICSW (she,her)

 (She her hers pronouns)

 I am trained as a clinical social worker and hold an independent clinical social workers license.
 I have a private practice in Northampton MA and also work at the Cutchins Children's Clinic.
-I have worked with people of all ages and genders both in the home setting and in the office setting.I am most interested in working with people and their partners transitioning into parenthood as well as families with young children and mother and baby dyads.
+I have worked with people of all ages and genders both in the home setting and in the office setting.I am most interested in working with people and their partners transitioning into parenthood as well as families with young children and parent and baby dyads.

 My prior experience as a postpartum doula makes me uniquely suited to understanding the challenges that a family with a newborn faces.
-I have also worked as a home based therapist for women during the pregnancy and postpartum phases.
+I have also worked as a home based therapist for people during the pregnancy and postpartum phases.
 My experience in Early Intervention (a home based program that supports families with a children 0 to 3 who have developmental delays) has given me expertise in working with families who are adjusting to the complex first 3 years of life.

 Working with people who have difficulty becoming pregnant has deepened my understanding of the emotional landscape of infertility.

 I obtained my masters from the Smith College School for Social Work.
 Since graduating, I have taken numerous courses in topics related to the pre, perinatal and postpartum phases of life.
 In addition, I am trained in Internal Family Systems (IFS).
 I am also trained in sensory motor psychotherapy (SP) which considers the way that our body and our nervous system holds emotional memory, and in EMDR - which supports the processing of trauma and painful events that feel like they continue to intrude into daily life.